studyathome-internationally/hub/docs/courses/machine-vision/README.md

 ### Testimonials

-::: testimonial WS 2021
+::: testimonial WS 2021 Maria Schildbeck

 The course consisted of a theoretical part and a practical part.
-The lectures were 2 hours (theory) and 1 hour (programming exercises) per week.
+The lectures were **2 hours (theory)** and **1 hour (programming exercises) per week**.
 All material and lectures were in English.
 From October to mid-December we learnt the basic image processing, pixel manipulations, filters, edge detection, feature matching, etc. From mid-December onward we learnt about deep learning.
 There are no Christmas holidays in Macedonia, so be prepared to have lectures during this time.
-We had two exams in mid-December: The theoretical exam was two questions to answer essay-like, 30 minutes time.
+We had **two exams in mid-December**: The theoretical exam was two questions to answer essay-like, 30 minutes time.
 The practical exam was one problem solving task (programming) for which we had 24 hours and it had a workload of approx. 2 to 3 hours (keep in mind you probably have other lectures or exercises during this 24 hours).
 Only the students who passed the two exams could make a seminar work.
 It was within a deep learning topic recommended by the lecturer; you could also choose your own topic.

 The grading structure was:
 - 20% theoretical exam